lr-agenceweb/rails-starter/README.md

 Mail
 -----
-I use [maildev](http://djfarrelly.github.io/MailDev/) to test my emails in local.
+It use [maildev](http://djfarrelly.github.io/MailDev/) to test emails in local.
 You don't have nothing to do, maildev server will be launched in the same time as the rails server with `foreman start`.
 To see your mails, visit `http://localhost:1080`

 Newsletter